The Kiski School: Grades

 more than one effort grade below "C."

 Effort Honor Roll.
 At least four "A" effort grades, with no effort grade below "B."

 The school publishes these three lists at the end of each academic quarter.
 The school accords special privileges to students who have earned a place on one of these lists.

-The school confers the academic title of "valedictorian" upon the member of the graduating class with the highest cumulative weighted grade point average based on coursework completed at Kiski during the junior and senior years.
+The school confers the academic title of valedictorian upon the member of the graduating class with the highest cumulative weighted grade point average based on coursework completed at Kiski during the junior and senior years.
 The valedictorian has the opportunity to deliver an address at Commencement.

 Graduation requirements

 Every candidate for graduation must complete twenty credits, including:

 Evening study hall

-Each evening from 19:15–20:45, Monday through Thursday, the school requires all students to engage in academic pursuits.
+Each evening, Monday through Thursday, the school requires all boarding students to engage in academic pursuits.
 The evening study time allows students to visit their teachers' homes for extra help and general coursework assistance.
 Kiski encourages students to seek out teachers, most of whom live on campus.